So, let me tell you what I have discovered on my potty training journey.

 5. These training pants are good for church and other outings where wet pants will be pretty inconvenient.

 Easy to pull up and down.
 Good fit.
 Someone gave me some pull-ups and I kind of hated them.
 The sides tore so easily when my toddler pulled them up or down.
 Even when *I* pulled them up or down.
 I like these training pants much better.
 Plus, pull-ups are outrageously expensive.
 Even if you don't cloth diaper, if your child poops predictably, you should consider a couple of these training pants.
 You've washed clothes with pee in them before, right?
+Read reviews and comparisons of additional brands of training pants here and here.

 7. Books and movies